 Even this first pass is incredibly useful.
 One of the first things you'll appreciate is the automatic speaker detection, which is a real lifesaver.

-Paraspeech is smart enough to listen for different voices and label them automatically—"Speaker 1," "Speaker 2," and so on.
-For anyone transcribing interviews, focus groups, or meetings with multiple people, this feature alone is a game-changer.
-It also adds timestamps to every chunk of text, linking it directly to the corresponding spot in your audio file.
+Paraspeech is smart enough to add timestamps to every chunk of text, linking it directly to the corresponding spot in your audio file.

 This isn't meant to be the final, polished version, of course.
 You'll still want to give it a once-over to correct any tricky names, industry-specific jargon, or words the AI might have fumbled.